 Academic governance encompasses academic matters including student admissions, subject curriculum, assessment of students, academic standards and academic quality.
 The Senate or an equivalent Body (e.g. Academic Board or Court) are therefore responsible for ensuring an institution’s standards are maintained, quality is defined and monitored, and that there is continuous improvement.

-We recently commissioned three films on the theme of good governance to build on the 2015 Governor Dialogues Project undertaken by Mary Joyce, Advance HE Governance Associate.
+These three films on the theme of good governance build on the Governor Dialogues Project undertaken by Mary Joyce, Advance HE Governance Associate.

 In these films, experts from across the sector explore questions such as: what contributes to an effective board culture, how can boards ensure that they are in touch with the experiences of students studying in their universities and how can boards improve their diversity?

 This film explores a number of key elements that help make a board effective as well as exploring how boards create a culture that facilitates good governance, creates healthy debate and fosters diversity of thought.

 The student experience

 This film explores what boards are doing to ensure they understand students’ experience of studying in their university and how they respond to students’ needs.

 This film explores some of the dilemmas and solutions in improving the diversity of university boards.

 These downloadable summaries have been designed to support you in addressing different aspects of governance and can be disseminated as a helpful resource to colleagues who are new to particular areas of governance.